Johnny Claes: Racing career

 Claes was one of several gentlemen drivers who took part in Grand Prix racing of post-World War II.
 His first contact with racing was at the 1947 French Grand Prix, where he served as interpreter for British drivers.
-He made his debut in 1948, in his own Talbot-Lago, raced under the Ecurie Belge banner.
+He made his debut in 1948, in his own Talbot-Lago, raced under the Écurie Belge banner.
 Although Claes never scored any points in the World Drivers Championship, he was, like many of his contemporaries, very active in non-Championship Grand Prix races and sports car races.
 His first win was at the 1950 Grand Prix des Frontières, held at the Chimay race track.

 In April 1951 Claes crashed into a crowd while practicing at San Remo Grand Prix in Sanremo, Italy.
 He was uninjured but an observer was killed and three onlookers were seriously injured.
-In 1952 he exchanged his outdated Talbot for a Gordini, and later for a Connaught, always with the Ecurie Belge colours, but he also raced occasionally for works teams, including Gordini and Maserati.
+In 1952 he exchanged his outdated Talbot for a Gordini, and later for a Connaught, always with the Écurie Belge colours, but he also raced occasionally for works teams, including Gordini and Maserati.
 He also won the 1953 Liège–Rome–Liège Rally and took a class win at the 1954 24 Hours of Le Mans.
 Claes teamed with Pierre Stasse to finish 12th in the 1954 24 Hours of Le Mans.
 They drove a Porsche.
 Together with compatriot Jacques Swaters, Claes finished third in the 1955 24 Hours of Le Mans.

-Later in 1955 Claes' health problems worsened, as he had contracted tuberculosis.
-Claes sold his outfit to Swaters, who merged it with his own Ecurie Francorchamps to form Ecurie Nationale Belge.
+Later in 1955 Claes's health problems worsened, as he had contracted tuberculosis.
+Claes sold his outfit to Swaters, who merged it with his own Écurie Francorchamps to form Écurie Nationale Belge.
 Claes entered occasional events until the end of the year, but finally succumbed to the disease in Brussels in 1956, aged 39.